coderefinery/git-collaborative/_episodes/01-remotes.md

 - We need a mechanism to communicate changes between the repositories
 - We will **pull** or **fetch** updates **from** remote repositories
-- There is a difference between pull and fetch and we will see what the difference is
+- There is a difference between pull and fetch and we will soon discuss what the difference is
 - We will **push** updates **to** remote repositories

 ---